pdenno/schedulingTBD/README.md

 (4) scientific explanation.

 In the software, we engage the user in chat-based conversation implemented with large language models (LLMs) and a multi-agent architecture.
-As of this writing, we are implementing interviewing agents to understand the goals of users and introduce the DSL technology.
+As of this writing, we are implementing interviewing agents to understand the goals of users and introduce them to the DSL technology.
 We are far enough along to posit a few lines of MiniZinc towards formulation of a solution.
 We expect to be able to formulate entire solutions to some problems soon.
 Currently we are testing the interviewing process with surrogate human users, LLM-based agents simulating expertise in a manufacturing domain.
 We plan to test hundreds of such domain expert surrogates before enabling similar functionality for human experts.